Lectures on Symmetric Tensor Categories: Appendix

 If $p>2$ then we claim that $V\otimes V$ cannot consist of two invertible composition factors.
 Indeed, if it does then one of them must be $S^2V$ and the other $\wedge^2V$.
 So if $d=\dim(V)$ then their dimensions $d(d+1)/2$ and $d(d-1)/2$ are both $\pm 1$.
 But these equations have no solutions for any choice of signs, a contradiction.

-Let $\beta_*$ be the infimum of $\beta(Y)$ for non-invertible $Y\in \mathcal C$.
-If $\beta_*\ge 2$, there is nothing to prove, so assume that $\beta_*<2$.
-If $V\otimes V$ has three or more composition factors, we have $\beta(V)^2\ge 3>1+\beta_*$.
+Let $\beta$ be the infimum of ${\rm gd}(Y)$ for non-invertible $Y\in \mathcal C$.
+If $\beta\ge 2$, there is nothing to prove, so assume that $\beta<2$.
+If $V\otimes V$ has three or more composition factors, we have ${\rm gd}(V)^2\ge 3>1+\beta$.
 Otherwise $V\otimes V$ has two composition factors one of which, call it $W$, is not invertible.
-So we again get $\beta(V)^2\ge 1+\beta(W)\ge 1+\beta_*$.
-Thus $\beta_*^2\ge 1+\beta_*$.
-Hence $\beta_*\ge \frac{1+\sqrt{5}}{2}$. \end{proof}
+So we again get ${\rm gd}(V)^2\ge 1+{\rm gd}(W)\ge 1+\beta$.
+Thus $\beta^2\ge 1+\beta$.
+Hence $\beta\ge \frac{1+\sqrt{5}}{2}$. \end{proof}

-Note that if $\mathcal C$ is finite then $\beta(V)={\rm FPdim}(V)$ is the Frobenius-Perron dimension of $V$ (see \cite{EGNO}, Chapter 3).
-Thus the same holds if $\mathcal C$ is a union of finite tensor categories.
+Note that if $\mathcal C$ has finitely many simple objects then ${\rm gd}(V)={\rm FPdim}(V)$ is the Frobenius-Perron dimension of $V$ defined in \cite{EGNO}, Chapter 3 (\cite{CEO}, Lemma 8.3).
+Thus the same holds if $\mathcal C$ is a nested union of such tensor categories.
 But in fact, this holds even more generally.

 \begin{thm} Let $F: \mathcal C \to {\rm Ver}_p$ be a symmetric tensor functor, where for $p=0$ we agree that ${\rm Ver}_p={\rm sVec}_\KK$.